 Either a dental hygienist or your dentist will generally do the dental prophy cleaning.
 Most people have a dental prophy cleaning about once every 6 months, though some people may need to do it every 3 months if have a more severe form of gum disease.
 Oral hygiene blog online with us.

 Perio Blog, Periodontal Disease Blogging - more severe gum disease discussion:

 Those with severe periodontal disease may need a more advanced form of period treatment.
 Either by their dentist or a dental specialist, called a periodontist.
 This can include pocket reduction surgery and surgical gum grafts.
 Those people that have more dental bone loss and gum pockets around their teeth, may require a fairly common period surgery procedure called a pocket reduction surgery.
 Here is a link to a Local Periodontist Blog & Perio Disease Discussion Online with us at DentalChat.

 Orthodontic Braces Gum Disease Information Blogging:

 Braces / orthodontic treatment and gum disease - people with braces or getting orthodontist treatment should be more careful to maintain good oral hygiene.
 As food can accumulate and cause gum swelling.
-Can check out on dentalchat.com more information on braces / orthodontics with this article link Getting Braces and Orthodontist Treatment info on DentalChat.
-We did provide orthodontic braces gum disease information by mentioning the importance of great oral hygiene when having ortho braces. if are wearing orthodontic braces - you need to pay extra attention in maintaining very good oral hygiene.
+Can check out dentalchat.com for more information on braces/orthodontics with this article link Getting Braces and Orthodontist Treatment info on DentalChat.
+We did provide orthodontic braces gum disease information by mentioning the importance of great oral hygiene when having ortho braces. if are wearing orthodontic braces - you need to pay extra attention to maintaining very good oral hygiene.